Lawa people: Overview

+Language

+The Lawa language belongs to the Palaungic languages, a branch of the Austroasiatic languages, and is related to Blang and the Wa language of China and Burma.
+Lawa marks the future and the irrealis with a preverbal particle si, as Lao does.
+Christian Bauer derived both from the Old Mon prefix s-.
+He noted that the two languages are spoken in areas formerly in contact with Mon, and that Northern Thai did not take the particle up, and presented the derivation as warranting further examination.

 History

-Gordon Luce believes that the Lawa once inhabited lands in Central Thailand as far down as Lopburi, based on the similarity between the names Lavapuri and Lawa.
-Other sources place the Lawa as the original inhabitants of Northern Thailand, pre-dating the Tai migration into these lands.
+Sources place the Lawa as the original inhabitants of Northern Thailand, pre-dating the Tai migration into these lands.
 There is evidence that the Lawa inhabited cities before the arrival of the Tai peoples.
-Chiang Mai, Thailand, was founded on the location of a 5th-century CE Lawa walled city, and legends state that Kengtung in Myanmar was taken from the Lawa in the 13th century CE through cunning and deceit by King Mangrai, the founder of the northern Thai Lanna Kingdom.
+Chiang Mai, Thailand, was founded on the location of a 5th-century CE Lawa walled city.
+Legends state that Kengtung in Myanmar was taken from the Lawa in the 13th century CE through cunning and deceit by King Mangrai, the founder of the northern Thai Lanna Kingdom.

+Some writers have theorized that at one point the Lawa may have inhabited lands in Central Thailand as far down as Lopburi (Lavapura) based on the similarity between the names Lavapura and Lawa.
+Erik Seidenfaden wrote that there is no evidence of the Lawa living further south than the middle of the Ping River valley, and that the archeological evidence only suggests that Mon speakers lived in the area.

-The Lawa in northern Thai legends
+Lawa in northern Thai legends

 The Lawa people are mentioned in northern Thai legends, mainly in connection with the founding of its cities.
-The 15th century CE book Cāmadevivaṃsa by the Chiang Mai monk Bodhiramsi, relates how the Mon Queen Camadevi, a princess of the Lavo Kingdom, established the city of Haripunchai (present-day Lamphun) in the 7th century CE and is attacked by Vilanga, king of the Lawa, with 80,000 soldiers.
-After his defeat, she marries her two sons to the two daughters of the Lawa king, after which the two kingdoms become allies.
+The 15th-century book Cāmadevivaṃsa, by the Chiang Mai monk Bodhiramsi, relates how the Mon queen Camadevi, a princess of the Lavo Kingdom, established the city of Haripunchai (present-day Lamphun) in the 7th century CE.
+Vilanga, king of the Lawa, attacked her with 80,000 soldiers.
+After his defeat she married her two sons to the two daughters of the Lawa king, and the two kingdoms became allies.

-The founding of the city state of Ngoenyang in the 8th century CE, of which Mangrai was a prince before establishing the Lanna Kingdom in the 13th century, is also attributed to the Lawa in the Doi Tung story.
+The Doi Tung story also attributes the founding of the city state of Ngoenyang, in the 7th century CE, to the Lawa.
+Mangrai was a prince of Ngoenyang before he established the Lanna Kingdom in the 13th century.